raed1205/pizza-sales-bi-pipeline/README.md

 ## Key Findings

-* **Seasonality:** Revenue peaks in May and July, with drops in September and October.
+* **Seasonality:** Revenue peaks during May and July, while September and October see the lowest sales numbers of the year.
-* **Quarterly Distribution:** Quarterly revenue remains relatively balanced (~25% per quarter), leading slightly in Q1 and Q2.
+* **Quarterly Trends:** Sales stay steady throughout the year (around 25% per quarter), with Q1 and Q2 slightly ahead.
-* **Category Performance:** Classic category pizzas drive the highest overall revenue, followed by Supreme, Chicken, and Veggie categories.
+* **Category Performance:** Classic pizzas bring in the highest overall revenue, followed by Supreme, Chicken, and Veggie categories.
-* **Day of Week:** Friday generates the highest sales volume, followed by Thursday and Wednesday.
-Sunday records the lowest volume.
+* **Busiest Days:** Friday is by far the busiest day for sales, followed by Thursday and Wednesday.
+Sunday generates the lowest revenue.

 ---

 ## Business Recommendations

-* **Address Slow Periods:** Schedule promotions during September and October to balance annual cash flow.
+* **Boost Off-Peak Months:** Run targeted promotions and special discounts during September and October to maintain steady revenue during slow months.
-* **Capitalize on Peak Demand:** Align inventory management and staffing with high-volume periods on Thursday and Friday evenings.
+* **Optimize Staffing and Inventory:** Schedule extra kitchen staff and prepare popular ingredients ahead of time for peak order volumes on Thursday and Friday evenings.
-* **Optimize Menu Matrix:** Expand high-performing Classic pizza offerings while evaluating low-margin menu items.
+* **Focus on Best Sellers:** Direct marketing campaigns toward the top-performing Classic pizza category to capitalize on established customer preferences.
-* **Drive Weekend Traffic:** Introduce Sunday-specific bundle deals to boost lower baseline revenue.
+* **Increase Sunday Orders:** Introduce Sunday-only meal deals or family delivery specials to lift order volume on the lowest-performing day of the week.

 ---